Understanding production and conservation tradeoffs of vertical tillage practices

 Data Collection and Data Analysis

-The incidence of slug damage will be assessed in late spring at the V1 to V3 soybean growth stage by establishing two separate transects at each data collection waypoint within each strip.
-Within each transect, the number of soybean plants per three meters of row will be counted and assigned a slug damage severity rating based on leaf defoliation (%) via slug feeding where 0 = no apparent damage, 1 = 0-25% defoliation, 2 = 26-50% defoliation, 3 = 51-75% defoliation, and 4 = 76-100% defoliation (Douglas & Tooker, 2012).
+The incidence of slug damage was assessed in late spring at the V1 to V3 soybean growth stage by establishing two separate transects at each data collection waypoint within each strip.
+Within each transect, the number of soybean plants per three meters of row were counted and assigned a slug damage severity rating based on leaf defoliation (%) via slug feeding where 0 = no apparent damage, 1 = 0-25% defoliation, 2 = 26-50% defoliation, 3 = 51-75% defoliation, and 4 = 76-100% defoliation (Douglas & Tooker, 2012).
 The number of total plants damaged per three meters of row, and the number of plants damaged based on the ordinal scale, were averaged across the six transects assessed within each strip and expressed as a percentage.

 % WSA = 100 x [Oven dry weight of can B with soil – empty weight of can B] / [(Oven dry weight of can B with soil – empty weight of can B) + (Oven dry weight of can A with soil – empty weight of can A)].